T gauge

+In 2013, the Guinness Book of World Records designated T gauge as the " smallest commercially available working model railroad".

 The models are battery-powered by a throttle (with an optional AC adapter) at a maximum output of 4.5 V DC.
 To improve power pickup and tractive effort, the powered cars are fitted with magnetic wheels.

+Many of the prototypes are Japanese Shinkansen high speed trains.
+German, British and American prototypes are also available.